IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Arthur_C._Clarke" target="_blank">Arthur C. Clarke</a>

 >“If I were not an atheist, I would believe in a God who would choose to save people on the basis of the totality of their lives and not the pattern of their words.
-I think he would prefer an honest and righteous atheist to a TV preacher whose every word is God, God, God, and whose every deed is foul, foul, foul.”
+I think he would prefer an honest and righteous atheist to a TV preacher whose every word is God, God, God, and whose every deed is foul, foul, foul.
+>
+>I would also want a God who would not allow a Hell. **Infinite torture can only be a punishment for infinite evil, and I don't believe that infinite evil can be said to exist even in the case of Hitler**.
+Besides, if most human governments are civilized enough to try to eliminate torture and outlaw cruel and unusual punishments, can we expect anything less of an all-merciful God?
+>
+>I feel that if there were an afterlife, punishment for evil would be reasonable and of a fixed term.
+And I feel that the longest and worst punishment should be reserved for those who slandered God by inventing Hell.”

 ― <a href="https://en.wikipedia.org/wiki/Isaac_Asimov" target="_blank">Isaac Asimov</a>

+>“Men rarely (if ever) manage to dream up a god superior to themselves.
+Most gods have the manners and morals of a spoiled child.”

+― <a href="https://en.wikipedia.org/wiki/Robert_A._Heinlein" target="_blank">Robert A. Heinlein</a>

 >“Whenever we read the obscene stories, the voluptuous debaucheries, the cruel and tortuous executions, the unrelenting vindictiveness with which more than half the Bible is filled, it would be more consistent that we call it the **word of a demon** than the word of God.
 It is a history of wickedness that has served to corrupt and brutalize mankind; and, for my part, I sincerely detest it, as I detest everything that is cruel.”